luciferpeter88/Monero-P2P-honours-project/README.md

 2. **PostgreSQL**: Manages structured data, including user profiles, transaction histories, and offer listings.
 3. **MongoDB**: Stores dynamic and unstructured data like chat logs for faster retrieval and scalability.
 4. **Remix.js**: Acts as the backend framework, leveraging React for server-side rendering, routing, and data loading.
 It also handles dynamic routing and interactions with the backend APIs to provide a seamless experience.
+5. **React**: Ensures a responsive and interactive user interface on the frontend.

 ## Security and Transparency